-Welcome to the place affectionately known as the wild child of Auckland’s city centre.
-Still edgy, diverse and authentic, Karangahape Road is now an uber-modern, smoothly functioning street.
+Welcome to the free spirit of Auckland’s city centre.
+Edgy, diverse and authentic, Karangahape Road is now an uber-modern, smoothly functioning street.

 Discover the colour, charm, music, lights, nightlife, shops and new design elements which celebrate the Māori adventurers who walked this ridgeline between harbours hundreds of years ago.

 Dining along the footpath